Thousands rally in Malaysia’s capital in support of Palestinians

 “I think we should support the Palestinians who have been oppressed for many, many long years, for almost 50 years,” she said.
 “We as humans collectively, as sisters and brothers, we should support each other.”

-Abuzaineh said he was happy to see that attitudes towards Palestinians were improving around the world, albeit slowly.
+Hussein said he was happy to see that attitudes towards Palestinians were improving around the world, albeit slowly.

 “[The international response is] somewhat polarised right now,” he said.